-The vote is Tuesday, June 23, 2026 — four days before Homecoming begins.
-Request your absentee ballot now → · Deadline: Must be received in the PO Box by 5PM on May 22
+The vote is Tuesday, June 23, 2026 β four days before Homecoming begins. β οΈ Absentee ballots must be RECEIVED at PO Box 1799 Pembroke NC 28372 by June 22 at 5PM

 A proud tradition of grassroots resistance

-The Lumbee people have a long and documented history of organizing when their rights, heritage or dignity are threatened — and winning.
+The Lumbee people have a long and documented history of organizing when their rights, heritage or dignity are threatened β and winning.
 From the Battle of Hayes Pond to Save Old Main, from the secret Lewin Deal to the Gaming Amendment of 2026, the pattern is the same: the community sees a wrong, stands up, speaks out, and prevails.

-On January 18, 1958, the Ku Klux Klan — led by South Carolina Grand Dragon James "Catfish" Cole — announced a rally near Maxton, North Carolina, to intimidate the Lumbee community.
+On January 18, 1958, the Ku Klux Klan β led by South Carolina Grand Dragon James "Catfish" Cole β announced a rally near Maxton, North Carolina, to intimidate the Lumbee community.
 Cole predicted 5,000 Klansmen would attend.
 He planned to put the Lumbees "in their place."

 The Lumbees had a different plan.
 Several hundred Lumbees, many armed, arrived and encircled the group.
 After an altercation in which the single light in the field was destroyed, the Lumbees began firing their weapons and most of the Klansmen fled.
 Cole hid in a swamp.
 The Lumbees seized the KKK banner and carried it to Pembroke to celebrate.